oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 This project involves showing auto-generated suggestions in the Contributor Dashboard translation submission modal, so that translation submitters can edit and submit those translations, rather than needing to generate completely new ones from scratch each time.
 These suggestions would arise from autogenerated translations from an AI-powered translation service.

-The project involves implementing a system for updating `EntityTranslationsModel` to associate each (content_id, language) pair with both a “manual” and “auto” translation (see `VoiceoverType` in feconf.py, which does something similar for voiceovers).
-The manual translation should only be populated once a translation is approved by a human reviewer (possibly after edits), and this translation is what is shown to the learner when playing lessons.
+The project involves implementing a system for updating `EntityTranslationsModel` to associate each (content_id, language) pair with both a "manual" and "auto" translation (similar to `VoiceoverType` in feconf.py for voiceovers).
+The manual translation should only be populated once a translation is approved by a human reviewer (possibly after edits); this translation is shown to the learner when playing lessons.
 On the other hand, automatic translations will only be shown as suggestions to translation submitters via the contributor dashboard.
 To understand the effectiveness of the AI suggestions, the contributor admin dashboard will also display information about how many times the AI suggestions were used as-is, without any edits.

-There should be a button in the /admin panel that is able to bulk-generate auto-translations via a Beam job.
+There should also be a button on the Admin page that can bulk-generate auto-translations via a Beam job.
 This job should be run to populate the initial auto-translations once the pipeline is ready.
-Subsequently, any additions/edits to a curated entity (lesson, topic, skill, etc.) should trigger a full auto-translation of the added/edited content, and publishing a curated entity should trigger a full auto-translation of all strings in the entity.
-In general, the auto-translations should always be up-to-date with the English strings in the current version of the entity.
+Subsequently, any additions/edits to a curated entity (lesson, topic, skill, etc.) should trigger an auto-translation of the added/edited content, and publishing a curated entity should trigger an auto-translation of all strings in the entity.
+In other words, the auto-translations should always be up-to-date with the English strings in the current version of the entity.

 Link to PRD: [Language Management and Lesson Auto-Translation PRD](https://docs.google.com/document/d/1TeGQQNLNJWkTgvGQ1xmV6snz8zXnJ23TvuDKtK5_Tok/edit?usp=sharing) (a bit out of date)